Medication Appropriateness Tool for Comorbid Health conditions during Dementia: History

 The MATCH-D were developed by medical practitioners and pharmacists at Australian Group of Eight Universities.
-It was led by Dr Amy Theresa Page at the Western Australian Centre for Health and Ageing at the University of Western Australia.
+It was led by Dr Amy Page at the Western Australian Centre for Health and Ageing at the University of Western Australia.
 The MATCH-D Criteria were developed through a consensus panel of experts using the Delphi method.
 The criteria were originally published in the Internal Medicine Journal in 2016.
 The protocol explaining the rigorous methods used to develop the criteria were originally published in the BMJ Open in 2015.
 The systematic review that informed the criteria were published subsequently in 2018 and updated in 2022.

 Style of the criteria

 The MATCH-D is presented in categories of recommendations for all stages of dementia, as well as divided into specific recommendations for early, mid and late-stage dementia.
-The recommendations are groups as: medication side effects, principles for medication use, medication review, treatment goals, preventative medications, symptom management, psycho-active medications, medications to modify dementia progression.
+The recommendations are groups as: medication side effects, principles for medication use, medication review, treatment goals, preventative medications, symptom management, psycho-active medications and medications to modify dementia progression.